kcouliba/flutter_webview_issue_example/README.md

 # Flutter WebView Issue demonstration support

-This project is used as a support to demonstrate an issue encountered while using a WebView in some specific condition for a Flutter application
+This project is used as a support to demonstrate an issue encountered while using a WebView in some specific condition for a Flutter application (issue opened [here](https://github.com/flutter/flutter/issues/41988))

 ## Some context